 As I was preparing it though, I decided to also put some unusual tools in the toolbox to demonstrate how God not only wants to use pastors, deacons, & Sunday school teachers, but He wants to use each and every one of us in His work.

-The major point of this Christian object lesson is to show that we are all God's tools and usable to Him to build up His church.
+The major point of these Christian object lessons is to show that we are all God's tools and usable to Him to build up His church.
 Also, God has given us a variety of tools or gifts to equip us to work with Him.

 Toolbox filled with regular tools such as hammer, screwdrivers, wrench, etc. Also, include other "tools" such as a whisk, wooden spoon, pen, ruler, and Bible.